Daniel Fried

 Daniel Fried (born 1952) is an American diplomat who served as the assistant secretary of state for European and Eurasian affairs from 2005 to 2009 and United States ambassador to Poland from 1997 to 2000.
 He also served as special envoy for Guantanamo closure and co-ordinator for United States embargoes.
 Fried retired from the State Department in February 2017 after forty years of service.

 Early life and education

 Daniel Fried was born in New York City to composer Gerald Fried and Judith Pines Fried.
-He, his sister, and two brothers went to Beverly Hill High School.
+He, his sister, and two brothers went to Beverly Hills High School.
 He received a Bachelor of Arts degree from Cornell University in 1974 and a Master of Arts from the School of International and Public Affairs at Columbia University in 1977.

 Career

 Foreign Service

 After earning his graduate degree, Fried entered the Foreign Service.
 He was employed in the Economic Bureau of the State Department from 1977 to 1979; at the U.S. Consulate General in then-Leningrad from 1980 to 1981; as political officer in the U.S. Embassy in Belgrade from 1982 to 1985; and in the Office of Soviet Affairs at the State Department from 1985 to 1987.
 Ambassador Fried was Polish desk officer at the State Department from 1987 to 1989 as democracy returned to Poland and Central Europe.
 He served as political counselor in the U.S. Embassy in Warsaw from 1990 to 1993.
 Between 1993 and 1997 he was on the staff of the National Security Council, ultimately serving as Special Assistant to President Bill Clinton.
 While working at the White House, Fried played a peripheral role in implementing U.S. policy on Euro-Atlantic security, including NATO enlargement and the Russia–NATO relationship.

 He was Ambassador to Poland from November 1997 until May 2000.
 Between May 2000 and January 2001, Fried was principal deputy special adviser to the secretary of state for the New Independent States.
 From January 2001 to May 2005, Fried served in an advisory capacity to U.S. President George W. Bush as special assistant to president and also a member of the staff of the United States National Security Council.

 From the time of his Senate confirmation in April 2005 until early-2009, Fried served as the top U.S. diplomat responsible for Europe, with the official title assistant secretary of state for European and Eurasian affairs.
 In that post, Fried helped build and maintain essential relationships with European nations and international organizations such as the European Union and the North Atlantic Treaty Organization.